Activated charcoal is the new buzz-word health ingredient of the moment.

 Unlike the little bricks you use for your backyard barbecue, activated charcoal’s enormous surface area is dotted with the numerous nooks and crannies that draw in and trap toxic substances in your gut like a sponge, preventing them from being absorbed by the body by approximately 47 percent.
 The bad stuff is then carried out with your next bowel movement.

 There have not been any long-term formal scientific studies on the effects of charcoal on the teeth, but short-term public use of the products has been favorable with people claiming to have brighter teeth and a clean feeling throughout their teeth and gums.
-Bloggers and vloggers claim that brushing with activated charcoal is an all-natural way to remove surface stains caused by coffee, tea, or red wine without bleach or abrasives.
+Bloggers and vloggers claim that brushing with activated charcoal is an all-natural way to remove surface stains.
+This can be caused by coffee, tea, or red wine.
+You don’t even need bleach or abrasives.
 With many seeing results in as little as after one use.

 Some claim to use Activated Charcoal like this

 First, break open capsules of activated charcoal, mix the powder with water, then brush the thick black paste directly onto your teeth.

 Others recommend swishing the powder around in your mouth or using a special toothpaste containing charcoal.
 After three to five minutes, rinse away the charcoal (and stains).

 With that said, because charcoal is a naturally abrasive ingredient.
 If you do decide to use activated charcoal toothpaste, dentists agree that you should do so cautiously and sparingly.
 Brush with it no more than once a week.
 And not for an extended period of time, even if your teeth feel normal.